Previous Page Next Page

 7730 Dual Jurisdiction between PI Community and Another HHS Division

-When a report includes abuse, neglect, or exploitation under the jurisdiction of both PI Community and another division within HHS, the intake specialist completes only one of the following:
+When a report includes abuse, neglect, or exploitation under the jurisdiction of both PI Community and another division in HHS, the intake specialist completes only one of the following:

 PI Community staff notifies the other HHS division when PI Community receives information that is under another HHS division’s jurisdiction.